 Assigning tasks successfully can be a challenge for many in positions of authority.
 Some worry that others lack the right skills, while others are too focused on their work to seek help.
 There’s also a fear that delegating tasks might diminish one’s importance, and some team members may prefer not to outshine others.
+Learning to delegate successfully and effectively is crucial for a leader, regardless of your leadership style.

 Start by reevaluating your team and gradually delegating tasks, especially smaller tasks, increasing the workload.
 We have some tips to help you delegate successfully and reserve time for tasks only you can handle.
 Developing this skill requires strong communication, trust, and coordination.
 Theodore Roosevelt stated, “The best executive is the one who has sense enough to pick good men to do what he wants done, and self-restraint enough to keep from meddling with them while they do it.”